thaboxan/THAJAF449_WFO2401_GROUPA_ThaboJafta_SDF10/README.md

 - **Responsive Design**: The website is designed to be responsive and looks great on both desktop and mobile devices.
 - **Smooth Scrolling**: The website uses smooth scrolling for a better user experience.
-- **Fixed Navigation Bar**: The navigation bar is fixed at the top of the page, making it easy to navigate the website.
+- **Navigation Bar**: The navigation bar is at the top of the page, making it easy to navigate the website.
 - **Sections**: The website is divided into several sections, including Product, Features, Get Started, and Contact.

 ## Learning Journey